eatateeaten/GraphSynth/README.md

-This project covers a low-to-no-code visual compiler for designing, editing and training deep neural-networks.
+This project covers a low-to-no-code visual compiler for designing, editing and training deep neural-nets.
+I will also try to cover deployment down the line.

-I started this project because I got a lot of spite for ML engineers.
-They took away jobs of artists, writers, creators and many more honest people.
+I started this project because AI took away jobs of artists, writers, creators and many honest people, and I feel it's time to give back to the community and encourage more hobbyists to do AI research.

-If you are mathy and follow Yann Lecun on Twitter, you should be able to build a foundational model today, without the help of these overpaid people.
+If you are mathy and follow Yann Lecun on Twitter, you would be able to build a foundational model today.

-You simply biong the architecture together, biong in some data streams, and biong!!!! it trains. and biong!! it runs inferences

-It's just a Biong Biong
+I made a general DAG compiler with live shape-checking that works with ByTorch, Densorflow and Yax and many more great frameworks.

+If you are or represents an entity with higher than 1M evaluation, you can afford engineers so you shouldn't be here lifting from me.

+If you are looking to contribute to my fine establishment, simply email me at Sadgebab@gmail.com If you can kindly help me do Q&A and decorate the ReactJS frontend, I will send you love and tea.